Misaki Doi: 2016: Wimbledon fourth round, top 30 debut

-At the Australian Open, Doi played the seventh seed Angelique Kerber in the first round, winning the first set and holding a match point in the second-set tie-break before eventually losing in three sets.
+At the Australian Open, Doi played the seventh seed Angelique Kerber in the first round, winning the first set and holding a match point in the second set tie-break, before eventually losing in three sets.
 Kerber went on to win the title.
 On 16 May, she achieved a new career-high ranking of world No. 38, after her quarterfinal appearance in the Italian Open.

 Doi competed at the Birmingham Classic, losing to Johanna Konta.
-She then reached the last 16 of Wimbledon, beating Louisa Chirico, Karolína Plíšková and Anna-Lena Friedsam before losing to Kerber, in straight sets.
+She then reached the last 16 of Wimbledon beating Louisa Chirico, Karolína Plíšková and Anna-Lena Friedsam, before losing to Kerber, in straight sets.
 Doi was the first Japanese player to reach the fourth round of the ladies draw since Ai Sugiyama ten years earlier.

 She made her top 30 debut on 10 October 2016.

 2017: Inconsistency and falling out of top 100

-Doi had a slow start to the year in Australia, beating world No. 30, Ekaterina Makarova, in the first round of the Brisbane International, before then losing three matches in a row to Roberta Vinci, local wildcard in Hobart Lizette Cabrera and then falling in round one to Pauline Parmentier at the Australian Open.
+Doi had a slow start to the year in Australia, beating world No. 30, Ekaterina Makarova, in the first round of the Brisbane International, before then losing three matches in a row to Roberta Vinci, local wildcard in Hobart Lizette Cabrera, and then falling in round one to Pauline Parmentier at the Australian Open.
 Following a quarterfinal at the Taiwan Open - falling to Lucie Šafářová, she struggled for consistency, winning only one more match between February and May.

-She had a minor resurgence on clay, beating WR13 and ninth seed Madison Keys and qualifier Donna Vekic at the Mutua Madrid Open, and then reaching the semifinals at Nürnberg.
+She had a minor resurgence on clay, beating world No. 13 and ninth seed Madison Keys and qualifier Donna Vekić at Madrid, and then reaching the semifinals at Nürnberg.
 She then suffered a disappointing first-round exit at the French Open to Sara Errani, before exiting at the same stage at Wimbledon to Kirsten Flipkens.

 For the rest of the year, Doi was not able to win back-to-back matches in tournaments, including a first-round exit in the US Open to Barbora Strýcová.
-After another first-round loss in the Japan Women's Open to Zarina Diyas, she exited the Top 100.
-She suffered further first-round losses to Irina Khromacheva in Hua Hin and world No. 79 and top seed Aryna Sabalenka in the $125k event in Taipei, Doi ended the year with just one more win in Hawaii, and ended the year ranked 119.
+After another first-round loss in the Japan Women's Open to Zarina Diyas, she exited the top 100.
+She suffered further first-round losses to Irina Khromacheva in Hua Hin and world No. 79 and top seed, Aryna Sabalenka, in the $125k event in Taipei, Doi ended the year with just one more win in Hawaii, and ended the year ranked 119.